-- WHIP – Walks And Hits Pers Innings Pitched – This is the average amount of hits and walks that a pitcher allows in an inning.
+- WHIP – Walks And Hits Pers Innings Pitched – The average amount of hits and walks that a pitcher allows in an inning.

-- WPCT – Winning Percentage – This is calculated by the total number of wins divided by the total number of decisions (both wins and losses)
+- WPCT – Winning Percentage – Calculated by the total number of wins divided by the total number of decisions (both wins and losses)

-- WP – Wild Pitch – A wild pitch is when the pitcher throws a ball that is far enough away from the strike zone that the catcher has trouble fielding it which then results in base progression from batters or runners.
-If there is no base progression it will not be counted as a wild pitch.
+- WP – Wild Pitch – When the pitcher throws a ball that is far enough away from the strike zone that the catcher has trouble fielding it, and it allows runners to advance to the next base or bases.
+If runners do not advance, it is not considered a wild pitch.

-- xFIP – Expected Fielding Independent Pitching – This is an estimation of a players earned run average taking into consideration strikots, home runs, and walks assuming league average results on balls in play.
+- xFIP – Expected Fielding Independent Pitching – An estimation of a player’s earned run average taking into consideration strikots, home runs, and walks assuming league average results on balls in play.

-- A – Assist – This is the amount of ours recorded on a play where the player fielded the ball.
+- A – Assist – The number of outs recorded on a play where the player fielded the ball.

-- DER – Defensive Efficiency Rating – This is the amount of balls in play that the defensive team can convert into outs.
+- DER – Defensive Efficiency Rating – The number of balls in play that the defensive team can convert into outs.

-- DP – Double Play – This is when two opposing team player are out in a singular play.
+- DP – Double Play – When two runners are out in the same play.

-- E – Error – This is when a defensive player fails to make a play that is reasonably expected to be successful.
+- E – Error – Any time a defensive player fails to make a play that is reasonably expected to be made.

 - FP/FPCT – Fielding Percentage – This is the total number of plays that have been made minus the number of errors made, and then divided by the number of chances throughout the game.

-- INN – Innings – This is the total number of innings that a player stays in one position/role.
+- INN – Innings – The total number of innings that a player stays in one position/role.

-- OFA – Outfield Assist – This is where a outfielder throws a ball to an infielder that results in an out.
+- OFA – Outfield Assist – When an outfielder throws a ball to an infielder that results in an out.

-- O – Out – This is when a runner is caught out and doesn’t make it safely to their base.
+- O – Out – When a runner is caught out and doesn’t make it safely to their base.

-- PB – Pass Ball – A pass ball is where the catcher can not hold onto a pitch and as a result a minimum of one player reaches or moves up a base.
+- PB – Pass Ball – When the catcher can not hold onto a pitch and one or more players reach or move up a base.

-- PO – Putout – This is when a fielder outs a runner/batter.
-This can be done by forceout, catching a third strike, catching a batted ball, or tagging a runner.
+- PO – Putout – When a fielder creates an out by forceout, catching a 3rd strike, catching a batted ball, or tagging a runner.

 - TC – Total Chances

-- TP – Triple Plays – This is where three players of the opposing team are out in a singular play.
+- TP – Triple Plays – Three offensive players are out in a single play.

-- UZR – Ultimate Zone Rating – This is where a players entire defensive performance is measured by how many runs the defender can save.
-It also takes range, errors, outfield arm, and double play ability into account.
+- UZR – Ultimate Zone Rating – A player’s entire defensive performance is measured by how many runs the defender can save.
+It also takes range, errors, outfield arm, and double-play ability into account.

 Base Running Abbreviations

-- CS – Caught Stealing – If a runner tries to steal a base but is tagged out they are describes as caught stealing.
-It is essentially when a runner doesn’t make it to the first/next base before getting tagged.
+- CS – Caught Stealing – If a runner tries to steal a base but is tagged out, they are “caught stealing”.

-- SB – Stolen Base – This is when a runner can progress a minimum of one base while the defensive team has control of the ball.
+- SB – Stolen Base – When a runner progresses at least one base while the defensive team has control of the ball.

-- SB% – Stolen Base Percentage – This is the amount of successful stolen bases divided by attempted stolen bases.
+- SB% – Stolen Base Percentage – The amount of successful stolen bases divided by attempted stolen bases.

-- SBA/ATT – Stolen Base Attempts – This is how many times a runner has tried to steal a base.
+- SBA/ATT – Stolen Base Attempts – The number of times a runner has tried to steal a base.